Cookiezby/ZImageScrollView/README.md

 # ZImageScrollView

-two kinds of way to init this view
+two kinds of way to init this view.

 1 init with images